 The Sewu temple is in Prambanan tourism parks.
 The Lumbung and Bubrah are not far from Gana temple, about 300 meters to the east, Temple Kulon approximately 300 meters to the west, and Lor temple about 200 meters to the north.
 The layout of Sewu and Prambanan temples are Hindu-Buddhist temples.
 At that time, Hindu and Buddhist communities coexisted harmoniously.

 Sewu's name in Javanese means one thousand, indicating that the Sewu temple is large enough, although it is not up to 1000 pieces.
 The complex cluster of 249 temples, the main temple consists of 1.8 flanking temples and 240 ancillary temples.
-The main temple lies in the center, and it is surrounded by flanking temples and ancillary temples in a symmetrical arrangement.
+The main temple lies in the center, and it's surrounded by flanking temples and ancillary temples in a symmetrical arrangement.
 Sewu temple has four entrances at the east, west, north, and south, and each is guarded by a couple of Dwarapala statues that lie opposite.